 Since 1906, sixteen presidents have set aside 157 national monuments for us to enjoy.
-Today we cautiously celebrate the anniversary of the 1906 Antiquities Act.
-We do so cautiously, as many of our monuments are at risk under the Trump administration.
+Today we cautiously celebrate the anniversary of the 1906 Antiquities Act, as many of our monuments are at risk under the Trump administration.

-I’m focusing on two of my favorites.
-Grand Staircase-Escalante and Bears Ears.
-These are two of the monuments on the list to “investigate."
-Inappropriate; they serve as necessary spaces for rest, and they protect precious artifacts.
+I’m focusing on two of my favorites, both in Utah: Grand Staircase-Escalante National Monument and Bears Ears National Monument.
+They’re two of the monuments on the list to “investigate."
+They serve as necessary spaces for rest and protect precious artifacts.
 They're marks of cultural and historical narratives that we mustn't ever forget.
 We can't let the places we protect be another casualty in Trump's quest for dominance.

 We need our monuments.
 It’s up us to protect them.